hills-code/visda2022-org/README.md

 1. `configs/daformer/zerowaste_to_zerowastev2_daformer_mit5.py` for training DAFormer on ZeroWaste V1 as source domain and ZeroWaste V2 as target domain.
 2. `configs/source_only/zerowaste_to_zerowastev2_segformer.json` to train SegFormer on ZeroWaste V1 and test on ZeroWaste V2 (source-only).
-3. `configs/daformer/transfer_synthwaste_zerowaste_to_zerowastev2_daformer_mit5.py` to train DAFormer with a SegFormer backbone pretrained on SynthWaste on ZeroWaste V1 as source domain and ZeroWaste V2 as target domain.
+3. `configs/daformer/synthzerowaste_to_zerowastev2_daformer.py` to train DAFormer on the combination of SynthWaste-aug and ZeroWaste V1 as source domain and ZeroWaste V2 as target domain.
-4. `configs/source_only/transfer_synthwaste_zerowaste_to_zerowastev2_segformer.json` to train SegFormer pretrained on SynthWaste on ZeroWaste V1 and test on ZeroWaste V2 (source-only).
+4. `configs/source_only/synthzerowaste_segformer.json` to train SegFormer on the combination of SynthWaste-aug and ZeroWaste V1 and test on ZeroWaste V2 (source-only).

 To train the model with a desired configuration, run
 ```shell